quicwg/multipath/draft-ietf-quic-multipath.md

 contain a path challenge.
 Such packets are valid if they can be properly decrypted and if they contain a valid connection ID.

-Each endpoint MUST also validate that a minimum MTU of 1200 bytes is supported on the path.
+Each endpoint MUST also validate that a minimum QUIC packet MTU of 1200 bytes is supported on the path.
 This can be done during initial path validation or separately later if the amplification limit prevents it initially, as specified in Section 8.2.1 of RFC9000.